 - Quantity

-- Total (cost multiplied by quantity, with discounts applied)
+- Total (cost × quantity, with discounts taken into consideration)

 - Taxes